iterative/dvc.org/content/docs/command-reference/list-url.md

 ## Options

-- `-R`, `--recursive` - recursively list files of all subdirectories.
+- `-R`, `--recursive` - recursively list files in all subdirectories.

 - `-h`, `--help` - prints the usage/help message, and exit.